 What is Aadhaar Enabled Payment System (AePS)?

-The Aadhaar Enabled Payment System (AePS) is a secure and simple way for people to perform basic banking transactions using their Aadhaar number and biometric authentication, such as a fingerprint or iris scan.
-This system, developed by the National Payments Corporation of India (NPCI), allows individuals to access their bank accounts without needing a debit card, signature, or even remembering a PIN.
-It makes banking very convenient and safe, especially for those who are not familiar with digital tools.
+The Aadhaar Enabled Payment System (AePS) offers a secure and simple way for people to perform basic banking transactions using their Aadhaar number and biometric authentication.
+This includes methods like a fingerprint or iris scan.
+Developed by the National Payments Corporation of India (NPCI), AePS allows individuals to access their bank accounts without needing a debit card, signature, or even remembering a PIN.

 How CSPs and AePS Help People in Remote Areas